Compounding of steam turbines: Disadvantages of velocity compounding

-Pressure compounding of Impulse Turbine
+Pressure compounding of impulse turbine

 The pressure compounded Impulse turbine is also called a Rateau turbine, after its inventor.
 This is used to solve the problem of high blade velocity in the single-stage impulse turbine.

 It consists of alternate rings of nozzles and turbine blades.
 The nozzles are fitted to the casing and the blades are keyed to the turbine shaft.

-In this type of compounding the steam is expanded in a number of stages, instead of just one (nozzle) in the velocity compounding.
+In this type of compounding, the steam is expanded in a number of stages, instead of just one (nozzle) in the velocity compounding.
 It is done by the fixed blades which act as nozzles.
 The steam expands equally in all rows of fixed blade.
 The steam coming from the boiler is fed to the first set of fixed blades i.e. the nozzle ring.
 The steam is partially expanded in the nozzle ring.
 Hence, there is a partial decrease in pressure of the incoming steam.
 This leads to an increase in the velocity of the steam.
 Therefore, the pressure decreases and velocity increases partially in the nozzle.

 This is then passed over the set of moving blades.
-As the steam flows over the moving blades nearly all its velocity is absorbed.
+As the steam flows over the moving blades, nearly all its velocity is absorbed.
 However, the pressure remains constant during this process.
 After this it is passed into the nozzle ring and is again partially expanded.
 Then it is fed into the next set of moving blades, and this process is repeated until the condenser pressure is reached.

-This process has been illustrated in figure 3.

-where, the symbols have the same meaning as given above.
+This process has been illustrated in figure 3 where the symbols have the same meaning as given above.

 It is a three-stage pressure compounded impulse turbine.
 Each stage consists of one ring of fixed blades, which act as nozzles, and one ring of moving blades.
-As shown in the figure pressure drop takes place in the nozzles and is distributed in many stages.
+As shown in the figure, pressure drop takes place in the nozzles and is distributed in many stages.

 An important point to note here is that the inlet steam velocities to each stage of moving blades are essentially equal.
 It is because the velocity corresponds to the lowering of the pressure.
-Since, in a pressure compounded steam turbine only a part of the steam is expanded in each nozzle, the steam velocity is lower than of the previous case.
+Since, in a pressure compounded steam turbine, only a part of the steam is expanded in each nozzle.
+The steam velocity is lower than in the previous case.
 It can be explained mathematically from the following formula i.e.